MissCrispenCakes/EECS_1720/P5JS/README.md

 # What's next?

-If you need more information to help get you started, please refer to our website:
+If you need more information to help get you started, please refer to:
 https://p5js.org/get-started/ and https://p5js.org/learn/

 An online reference to the p5.js library is available here:
 https://p5js.org/reference/

-In order to run your website (including the empty-example), you need to enable a local server, please see this tutorial in our wiki:
+In order to run your website (including the empty-example), you need to enable a local server, please see this tutorial:
 https://github.com/processing/p5.js/wiki/Local-server

 p5.js is a community and p5.js is built by contributions.
-If you want to learn more about us, visit:
+If you want to learn more visit:
 https://p5js.org/community/

 # License